 The temperature has officially plummeted, and along with it your enthusiasm to leave the house.
-When cabin fever strikes, grab one of our recommended books (or download it onto your Kindle) and get cozy at any of these six low-key cafes across Brooklyn.
+When cabin fever strikes, grab one of our recommended books (or download it onto your Kindle) and get cozy at any of these five low-key cafes across Brooklyn.

 Why Try: As the name suggests, this is the place to go to do your best thinking.
 It’s library-quite and the patrons are happy to keep to themselves.
 Stumptown Coffee flows like water, which means you’ll be fully fueled for your marathon reading session.

 Suggested Reading: The café houses an impressive selection of books at your disposal.
 One may come in handy when you need a break from Julian Barnes’ heady The Sense of an Ending.

 How to get there: S train to Park Place, exit at Prospect and Franklin, head west three blocks and make a right at Washington Avenue.

 Why Try: If you took everything you loved in a café (legit food, unpretentious baristas, room to spread out) and shook it up like a snow globe, you’d get Milk and Roses.
 This bistro, run by a charismatic French transplant, is aaaaall the way up on Manhattan Avenue – just shy of Queens – but well worth the journey.

 Suggested Reading: There’s a strict “No laptop” policy on the weekends, meaning you can uncover the hidden symbolism in Chad Harbach’s The Art of Fielding minus the distracting clickety clack of a keyboard.

 How to get there: G train to Greenpoint Avenue, exit at Manhattan and Java and head 6 blocks north.